 “Health care and insurance costs are a significant problem for people throughout Colorado.
 Partnering with employers and insurers to offer significant discounts through high-performing provider networks is one of many initiatives UCHealth is taking to reduce the cost of health care.
 However, everyone – pharmaceutical companies, device manufacturers, insurance companies and others – must do their part to lower premiums,” said UCHealth President and CEO Elizabeth Concordia.

 In addition to double-digit discounts on health care services, some employers utilizing UCHealth’s Employer Value Solutions program have seen their annual health care prices increase at rates far below state and national averages.
-Services to keep employees healthy and address chronic health concerns are reducing the need for care, while Virtual Visits provide an additional, lower cost option.
+Services to keep employees healthy and address chronic health concerns are reducing the need for care, while Virtual Urgent Care visits provide an additional, lower cost option.
 Some employers have seen total expenditures on hospital bills reduce by up to 30%.
 In the coming years, UCHealth will also provide additional integrated behavioral health options.

 Though UCHealth is providing significant discounts on care in addition to the usual discounts provided to insurance plans, hospital fees are only one component of total health insurance premiums.
 Drug prices, physician bills, medical devices and other costs make up the majority of health care spending, so actual premium reductions will be less than the discounts UCHealth is providing.